 Since PRINCE2 was launched in 1996, more than 1.2 million PRINCE2 examinations have been sat worldwide.
 During 2013, more PRINCE2 exams (160,000) were sat than in any previous year – a 9% increase over 2012.
 The exam rate grew quickly in several countries as PRINCE2 continued its remarkable growth across the globe.
 PRINCE2 exams in 2013 grew significantly in China (107%), India (97%), Italy (73%), and South Africa (29%) and Germany (19%).

-One factor helping the growth of PRINCE2 is the availability to study and take examinations in up to 20 languages.
-Another factor is that there is no need for candidates to travel to a public examination centre since both examinations can be taken online using a webcam.
+One factor helping the growth of PRINCE2 is that there is now no need for candidates to travel to a public examination centre since both examinations can be taken online using a webcam.

 If you are based in the UK or Europe and/or will work for UK or European companies, then PRINCE2 is the certification which employers are most familiar with, and hence the reason why they often seek candidates with these qualifications.

-The syllabus for the PRINCE2 examinations is based upon Managing Successful Projects with PRINCE2® 2009 Edition which is available in Brazilian Portuguese, Chinese (Mandarin), Danish, Dutch, English, French, German, Italian, Norwegian, Polish, Spanish and Swedish – both as a book and in PDF format.
+The syllabus for the PRINCE2 examinations is based upon Managing Successful Projects with PRINCE2® 2017 Edition which is available in English as a book and in PDF format.

 One of the main attractions for people wanting to move into project management for the first time, is that PRINCE2 certification can be gained without needing to prove previous project management experience.
 This sets PRINCE2 apart from most other project management certifications which do require experience.